 This is easy - any drink containing alcohol in any quantity is "alcohol".

-Drinks with minute quantities of alcohol like “soft” shandy and non-alcoholic beer are exceptions, as are liquor-filled sweets.
-Though be aware that having a few brandy-filled chocolates might lead to a positive result in a breathalyzer ... which in turn can lead to a negative experience involving arrest and a blood sample.
+However, drinks with minute quantities of alcohol like “soft” shandy and non-alcoholic beer are exceptions, as are liquor-filled sweets.
+Though be aware that having a few brandy-filled chocolates might lead to a positive result in a breathalyzer test, which can, in turn, lead to a negative experience involving arrest and a blood sample.
+Best to go easy on these sweets if you plan on getting behind the wheel.

-Generally, alcohol can only be served to the public on "licensed premises", the pub (short for "public house") being the most common place where to get a drink.
+Generally, alcohol can only be served to the public on "licensed premises", the pub (short for "public house") being the most common place where it is possible to get a drink.
 In addition, in recent years more and more bars and clubs have sprung up, concentrating on a younger, more sophisticated and/or seriously affluent market segment.
 Restaurants may be licensed to serve alcohol, though not all are.
-You will usually have to order a full meal to get served drinks.
-There are also restaurants that have a wine license only.
+You will usually have to order a full meal to be served drinks in a restaurant.
+There are also restaurants that only have a license to serve wine and cannot legally sell any other alcoholic drinks.

-What if I Want to Have a Drink in my Room?
+What if I Want to Have a Drink in my Room / at Home?

 Can I Drink Everywhere in Ireland?